 Write How-to Articles

 As part of your research efforts, you must have discovered several “how-to” articles on blogs.
 You can incorporate it into your blog content.
 This strategy is a creative way to share instructions and pass information.

 All you have to think of is what questions your client might be asking.
 Proceed to answer them on your blog.
 Make sure to keep it succinct and you can use an online paraphrase tool to ensure you keep your blogs to the point.
 With consistent and helpful content, you’ll become an authority in the insurance industry.

 7. Do PPC Ads

 With the level of competition in the insurance industry, you can’t rely solely on organic content for your marketing.
 Organic content only will not bring all the visibility you need to your insurance agency.
-PPC advertising can help you catch the eye of your potential customers.
+PPC marketing for insurance agents can help you catch the eye of your potential customers.
 When people look for the best insurance policies or agencies, it puts you at the top of the results.